gopkgsquad/xpress/README.md

 # xpress

 <p align="center">
   xpress is a package built on top of Go standard HTTP package.
-Designed for easy use and <b>performance</b> in mind.
+Designed for easy use.
 </p>

 ## **Attention**